teebarjunk/faceo/ReadMe.md

 Extract face from photos and reorient them based on an input face.

 I can't afford an artist atm, so I wrote this to create quick temporary texture for characters in a game.
 Simply give it a face texture to go off of, it will use opencv and dlib to find the points, then it will go through a folder of images, extracting faces and orienting them for you.
-This could be modified
+But you could use it for more than just game textures.

 ## Overview
 Given a template face texture like: